dkmerys/marios_food_products/README.md

 2. In the terminal, run `rails s` from the root directory
 3. Navigate to localhost:3000 in your browser

+To test admin functionality, sign in using the following credentials:
+email: dan@marios.com
+password: password

 ## Known Bugs